CoEDL/elpis-wiki/2019-Puliima-Workshop.md

 ## Pronunciation

-On the Pronunciation dictionary page we can see how Elpis has used the letter to sound rules to work out how to pronounce the words in our training transcriptions.
+On the Pronunciation dictionary page we can see how Elpis has used the letter to sound rules to work out how to pronounce the words in our training transcripts.
 You may need to correct some of them!
 We are working on how to do this.

 ![Lexicon](workshop/70-lexicon.png)